joshdan95/SuperStore-Analysis-SQL-Visualization/README.md

 6. Average profit per each product sub-category

-7. Top 10 products by average profit
+7. Top 10 products by the average profit

-8.Overall AVG.SALES, AVG.PROFIT, AVG.DISCOUNT
+8. Overall AVG.SALES, AVG.PROFIT, AVG.DISCOUNT

  KEY INSIGHTS:

  1. Age range between 80-90 averages more profit than other age ranges, With office supplies bringing in 80% of average profit.

- 2. Montana is the only state with no Profit margin averaging -186$, Only office supplies out of 3 categories brings in profit with a average of 56$
+ 2. Montana is the only state with no Profit margin averaging -186$, Only office supplies out of 3 categories brings in profit with an average of 56$

- 3. South dakota averages more profit than any other state with all 3 categories reaching the profit margin
+ 3. South Dakota averages more profit than any other state with all 3 categories reaching the profit margin

- 4. On a average south region tops the chart with avg profit of 229$ and order quantity of about 47250 nos.
+ 4. On an average south region tops the chart with avg profit of 229$ and an order quantity of about 47250 nos.

- 5. With only 106 orders placed Via video desktop communications unit is the best performing product with an average profit of 9,433$
+ 5. With only 106 orders placed Via video desktop communications unit is the best performing product with an average profit of 9,433$.

+ 6. Out of 17 only 4 sub-categories fail to register any profit, Copiers and Fax are the best performing sub-category with an average profit of 1924$.

 TOOLS USED: MS-EXCEL, MS-SQL, TABLEAU FOR DATA ANALYSIS AND DATA VISUALIZATION